 Jesus and the Power to Forgive Sin

-In these accounts, four men carried a paralytic man ("palsy" -- KJV) to Jesus lying on a bed.
-Since they could not get near Jesus, they went up on the roof, removed the covering, and let the man down through the roof into Jesus' presence (Mark 2:2-4; Luke 5:18,19).
+Since they could not get near Jesus, the men went up on the roof, removed the covering, and let the man down through the roof into Jesus' presence (Mark 2:2-4; Luke 5:18,19).
 Jesus told the man to cheer up because his sins were forgiven.
 This is just one of several occasions during Jesus' lifetime in which He claimed the power to directly forgive sins simply by speaking.
 Cf. Luke 7:48,49; 23:43.

 No mere human being, with God's approval, before or after Jesus, ever claimed to have the power to directly speak people's sins forgiven.
 Not even Peter (Acts 8:22).
 Such power is possessed, not by men, but only by God.
 Yet Jesus clearly claimed it, even in the presence of these doctors of the law.

 The Jewish scholars thought in their hearts that Jesus had spoken blasphemy, because only God can forgive sin (Mark 2:6,7; Luke 5:21).
 It is true that only God can forgive sin.
 Hence, it is blasphemy today when men claim that they can directly forgive the sins of people who come to them to confess sin.